jyunhan/accessment/asec_demo/README.md

 2. Establish shorten vision with hiring manager, evaluate and breakdown action items through the plan. (need talk)

 ### QA/Test plan
+There has a basic test sample in the program, in backend folder.
+We can set coverage for team start from a loose thrshold to ask for code review.
+The rate number will get higher, new rate comes from evaluation with team discussion and rolling performance.

+Frontend can do test for actions, but there are all external APIs fetching atm, I suspend it.
+Some team will adopt E2E test, imo, it's too expense unless we have enough sources of SDET group.

-Imo, CI/CD is the primary quality control & quality assurance requiremet.
+Additionally, CI/CD is the primary quality control & quality assurance requiremet.
-However, it's too big to this quiz, may be I will adopt unit test in the very beginning.
-If the program goes bigger, I tend to apply GitOps on git platform such as Git Action to help build test environment.
+If the program goes bigger, we can apply GitOps (such as Git Action) to help build test environment in the beginning.
-I might put DiD (docker in docker) asides in the first 1 years.
+Then consider DiD (docker in docker) when the program ready to have product env.